echujon/arielsdoodles/content/clowder.md

 **2-5 Players · 20-30 minutes · Ages 9+ · Cooperative Mode**

 ## Objective
-Work together to round up mischievous cats into clowders and reach your point goal before making 3 mistakes or running out of cards!
+Work together to round up mischievous cats into clowders and reach your point goal before losing your detective status or running out of cards!

 ## Setup
 **Players:** 2-5 players